Doing Business with Disadvantaged Business Enterprises

 Three way agreements (often called joint check agreements) are often used to reduce credit risks to suppliers and promote favorable supplier pricing.
 A joint check agreement is an option, but some governmental entities have denied minority participation points if the joint check agreement circumvents actual participation policies.

-For example, the Federal Highway Administration has published "Guidance on the Use of Joint Checks Under the DBE Program," applicable to any federal aid highway project.11 Joint checks are not prohibited, but are subject to conditions.
-The general contractor must act "solely as a guarantor"; the DBE must release the check to the supplier; the use of joint checks must be a commonly recognized business practice in the industry (for non-DBE contractors also); the state transportation agency must approve the practice before it is used; and the state agency must monitor the practice to avoid abuse.
+For example, the Federal Highway Administration has published “Guidance on the Use of Joint Checks Under the DBE Program,” applicable to any federal aid highway project.[xi]
+Joint checks are not prohibited, but are subject to conditions.
+The general contractor must act “solely as a guarantor”; the DBE must release the check to the supplier; the use of joint checks must be a commonly recognized business practice in the industry (for non-DBE contractors also); the state transportation agency must approve the practice before it is used; and the state agency must monitor the practice to avoid abuse.
 The requirement of governmental approval before using any joint check arrangement makes this option cumbersome for general contractors and suppliers.

 The wording of joint check agreements varies widely and sometimes waives more legal rights than they provide.
 Accordingly, a general contractor must carefully structure a joint check arrangement to make sure they can get minority participation points and a supplier must carefully structure a joint check arrangement to make sure it increases the chances of payment.
+Both parties would also want to make sure that the joint check agreement had explicit trust agreement provisions.[xii]
+The general contractor wants to avoid the risk of double payment and the supplier wants to make sure it is not a general unsecured creditor.

 The government will not normally sign a joint check agreement, so this is not an option if the DBE has a contract directly with the government.
-It is possible that the government modify the general contract to say that payment will be made jointly to the general contractor and the supplier.12 However, the supplier may or may not have a direct cause of action against the government if it fails to issue a joint check and instead pays the general contractor directly.
-Court case law on this subject is mixed.13 A supplier may be able to make a similar arrangement, however, with the Assignment of Claims Act.
+It is possible that the government modify the general contract to say that payment will be made jointly to the general contractor and the supplier.[xiii]
+However, the supplier may or may not have a direct cause of action against the government if it fails to issue a joint check and instead pays the general contractor directly.
+Court case law on this subject is mixed.[xiv]
+A supplier may be able to make a similar arrangement, however, with the Assignment of Claims Act.

 Trust or Escrow Arrangement